RimuTec/faker/README.md

 # Faker
 A C# port of the Ruby Faker gem [https://github.com/stympy/faker](https://github.com/stympy/faker).
 RimuTec.Faker aims at achieving parity with Ruby Faker.
 Classes that are on par with Ruby Faker are marked accordingly (see below).

 RimuTec.Faker targets .NET Standard 2.0 (netstandard2.0) and .NET Framework 4.6.2 (net462).
 The library including its source code are licensed under the MIT license.
+It supports 51 locales out of the box.

 | Metric      | Status      |
 | ----- | ----- |